GuildOfWeavers/distaff/src/stark/README.md

 where *α<sub>0</sub> ... α<sub>2i-1</sub>* are the coefficients for the random linear combination.

-Next, we raise the degree of the combined trace polynomials to make sure it matches the degree of the deep composition polynomial:
+Next, we raise the degree of the combined trace polynomials to make sure it matches the degree of the DEEP composition polynomial:

 <p align="center">
 <img src="https://render.githubusercontent.com/render/math?math=\large T^'(x) = \alpha \cdot T(x) %2B \beta \cdot T(x) \cdot x^d">